mrismanaziz/Reforestation/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!